beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 └── rollup.config.js
 ```

-Let's go over each of these directories and how you may use them:
+Let's go over each of these directories to see how they are used.

 ### `api/`